 - The U-heel design offers exceptional stability and helps you to keep a proper balance.

-- Excellent choice for a higher arch and individuals who ten to pronate excessively.
+- An excellent choice for a higher arch and individuals who ten to pronate excessively.

 The insoles I have chosen, except for being excellent quality and some great name brands, are all ideal for Tarsal Tunnel Syndrome Relief, and some of them even for other foot conditions.